What funding opportunities does Unison offer?

 How are applications reviewed?

 Applications are reviewed by our Programs & Services team based on the stated priorities of the program and subject to available funds.
-If revisions are necessary, you will be notified in the portal.
+If revisions are necessary, you will be notified in the portal and by email.

 Your commitment to Unison